The-DevBlog/bevy_third_person_camera/README.md

 ## Cursor Lock

 The cursor lock feature allows the mouse cursor to toggle between a locked, hidden state, to an unlocked, visible state.
 When unlocked, the orbiting feature is disabled, thus allowing the cursor to move freely within the window without disrupting the camera's transform.
-This feature can be fully disabled by setting the **enable_cursor_lock_toggle** value to **false**.
+This feature can be fully disabled by setting the **enable_cursor_lock_toggle** value to **false** and will keep the cursor locked and hidden.

 ![Demo](assets/demo2.gif)